jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

 :width: 650
 ```

 i.e., we move across and down the matrix. **WebGL uses column-major order** because it is based upon OpenGL which was written for early GPUs that treated vertex data as column vectors.
 So a matrix containing vertices is stored column-by-column which means, when working with WebGL, we need to switch the rows and columns around when multiplying matrices.
-This is why our `.multiply()` function produced the wrong result.
+This is why our `.multiply()` method produced the wrong result.

 To output the matrix multiplication $AB$ as we would expect it to appear, we can swap `A` and `B`.